Policy Evaluation during a Pandemic: Monte Carlo Simulations

 The results for our first set of simulations are provided in \Cref{tab:mc_cum_cases}.
-The high level takeaway from this table is that the unconfoundedness approach uniformly appears to perform better than difference in differences.
-Difference in differences is severely biased when the timing of initial cases is different between treated and untreated locations (this is in line with our earlier discussion).
-The magnitude of the bias of difference in differences is also sensitive to the timing of the policy (this holds because the direction/magnitude of violations of parallel trends depends on the shape of pandemic related variables which are, in turn, dependent on how long ago the pandemic started).
-Across simulations, difference in differences also tends to over-reject.
+The high level takeaway from this table is that the unconfoundedness approach uniformly appears to perform better than difference-in-differences.
+Difference-in-differences is severely biased when the timing of initial cases is different between treated and untreated locations (this is in line with our earlier discussion).
+The magnitude of the bias of difference-in-differences is also sensitive to the timing of the policy (this holds because the direction/magnitude of violations of parallel trends depends on the shape of pandemic related variables which are, in turn, dependent on how long ago the pandemic started).
+Across simulations, difference-in-differences also tends to over-reject.

 On the other hand, the doubly robust unconfoundedness approach performs much better with good performance across each specification.
 Interestingly, even in the case where the first cases show up, on average, at the same time across treated and untreated locations (in this case, as expected, DID appears to be unbiased), the unconfoundedness approach suggested in the paper has notably smaller root mean squared error.